 What are the sources for the quotations?

-Currently, it has selections from The Analects of Confucius, The Doctrine of the Mean, The Great Learning, and Mencius, which comprise what are known as the Four Books, and The Book of Odes, The Book of Changes, and The Book of Documents, three of the Five Classics.
+Currently, it has selections from The Analects of Confucius, The Doctrine of the Mean, The Great Learning, and Mencius, which comprise what are known as the Four Books, and The Book of Odes, The Book of Changes, The Book of Documents, and The Spring and Autumn Annals (or rather, the Gongyang Commentary on it), four of the Five Classics.

 Regarding the translations used, for the Analects Wing-Tsit Chan’s was the primary source, with other selections taken from D. C. Lau, James Legge, Arthur Waley, and in one instance Ezra Pound.